jitendrapurohit/au.com.agileware.civicontactapi/README.md

 ## Configuration

 To configure CiviContact in CiviCRM, navigate to **Administer > CiviContact > Settings**.

 On this page you can configure:
-* **Enable Global Config**, it is disabled by default.
-If it is set as "yes" application config will be same for all users and it can't be changed from App settings.
+* **Enable Global Config**: disabled by default.
+If enabled, this will prevent CiviContact settings being changed locally and instead apply a global configuration to all users.
-* **Email to Activity**, This is global configuration, if the above setting is turned on we will consider this config for all the users.
-This config is used to record an activity when a user emails any contact.
+* **Email to Activity**: if enabled this option will automatically record activity when the user emails any contact from CiviContact.
-* **Sync Interval**, This is again global configuration, if the first setting is turned on we will consider this config for all the users.
-This config is used to set sync interval at which sync should get executed in mobile application.
-* And a few other useful options.
+* **Favourite Tile Click Action**: the default action to be executed when a Favourite Contact tile is clicked, actions can be either: Create Email or Create Phone Call.
+CiviContact will skip the phone or email action if there is no phone or email available for the Contact.
+* **Contact Activity types**: the activity types which are listed in the "Activities" for a Contact.
+* **Contact Profile**: select the CiviCRM Profile to be used for displaying the fields on the add, view end edit pages in CiviContact.
+By default this is set to the CiviContact Profile.
+* **Sync Interval**: determines how often CiviContact should sync with the CiviCRM site.
+* **Reset QR Code**: re-generate QR Codes for all users.
+* **Drop Authentication**: immediately invalidate all existing user CiviContact authentication, requiring all users to re-authenticate.

 ### Syncing groups with CiviContact